matoblac/AWSLogQueryCLI/README.md

 ## Description

-AWS Log Checker is a versatile tool for querying and analyzing AWS CloudWatch and CloudTrail logs, helping to streamline log management and monitoring.
-Its functionality can be extended for automation.
+AWS Log Checker is a versatile tool for querying and analyzing AWS CloudWatch, CloudFormation, and CloudTrail logs, helping to streamline log management and monitoring.
+Its functionality can be extended for automation and customized queries.

+Originally developed as an AWS CLI wrapper, AWS Log Checker was converted to Python to facilitate easier addition of custom queries and enhanced functionality.
+By leveraging Python, the tool allows for more complex and flexible log queries, integration with other systems, and automation of repetitive tasks, providing a more powerful and user-friendly solution compared to using the AWS CLI alone.

 ## Prerequisites